hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 OK, have an idea to keep the PDFs in place.
 What about unchecking the "store in folder for external files"?

-OK, so now it is leaving the PDFsin EN, which isn't bad, but it doesmean they're inside the file, which IS bad.
+OK, so now it is leaving the PDFsin EN, which isn't bad, but it does mean they're inside the file, which IS bad.
 So there is nO way to keep then in EN.
 So now, will export to Blexternals.

-Slelect PDFs in list, then Exernal Files > Store documents in folder for externalfiles.
+Select PDFs in list, then Exernal Files > Store documents in folder for externalfiles.
 But they are already "external files", in the EN location.
 I think it's the Saving As that is embedding the files.YES!!!!
 THAT'S THE PROBLEM!!!!!

 I've sorted that out :-|